-Breakfast is commonly referred to as the the most important meal of the day.
-There is no scientific basis for that statement but some research indicates that having a breakfast may lower risk of metabolic disorders and cardiovascular diseases.
+Breakfast is commonly referred to as the the most crucial meal of the day.
+There is no scientific basis for that statement, but some research indicates that having breakfast may lower the risk of metabolic disorders and cardiovascular diseases.
 Some kind of breakfast is better than no breakfast.

-Growing up in the West Indies, visiting my grandmother in the Grenadines meant a breakfast of fresh oven baked bread or fried “cou-cou”, a fried “sprat”, and a large enamel mug of “cocoa tea” (hot cocoa1).
-That was my favourite break especially the fried cou-cou2.
+Growing up in the British West Indies, visiting my grandmother in the Grenadines meant a breakfast of fresh oven-baked bread or fried “cou-cou”, a fried “sprat”, and a large enamel mug of “cocoa tea” (hot cocoa1).
+That was my favourite break, especially the fried cou-cou2.
 Delicious.

 These were hearty meals meant to get one going for a day of work.

 I’ve now lived in the United States for over thirty years, most of that time in New Jersey.
-Black pudding is difficult to find in New Jersey.
+Black pudding is challenging to find in New Jersey.
 So are sweet plantains, sprat, cou-cou and breadfruit.
-I’ve had to adapt my breakfast.
+I’ve had to adapt to my breakfast.

 That’s 27g of carbohydrates, 20g of protein, and 24g of fat.
 Healthy.

 - Cocoa nibs ground up and mixed with spices like cinnamon and nutmeg, then rolled into tube-like cocoa sticks.
 The stick is ground up or boiled into hot milk and served in a mug. ↩

 - Cou-cou, coo-coo (as it is known in the Windward Islands), or fungi (as it is known in the Leeward Islands and Dominica) makes up part of the national dishes of Antigua and Barbuda, Barbados, British Virgin Islands and the U.S. Virgin Islands.
 It consists mainly of cornmeal (corn flour) and okra (ochroes). ↩